ComradOrg/Comrad/README.md

 ### Webs of trust

 Group accounts or 'collectives', like @portland or @socialists, grow as existing members 'vouch for' new ones.
-Other Komrades can see how many times a given person has been vouched for, both within a group and overall, but not who has vouched for them.
+Other komrades can see how many times a given person has been vouched for, both within a group and overall, but not who has vouched for them.
 In order to join a group, at least one member must vouch for you; this minimum (or 'quorum') may grow as the group grows.

 ### Anti-profit